 GCTS separates strict proof from likely truth.

 A strict claim requires resolvable evidence and a proof trace.
 It must survive zero-temperature rule closure.
-When that proof path is unavailable, the claim remains outside strict proof rather than being marked false.
+When that proof path is unavailable, the claim stays outside strict proof unless an explicit rule marks it false.

 Likely truth is different.
 A claim may receive high posterior mass across structured possible worlds even when strict proof is unavailable.
 That ranking must come from explicit evidence, access-state assumptions, source reliability, contradiction structure, and calibration.